Type form & function - basic research

 Immediately from the preface, there are hints towards themes I would like to look into in my essay with the passage:

 "Our reading habits have changed, morphing us from a culture of readers to a culture of skimmers thanks to easily digestible chunks of information found through text messages or twitter feeds.
 A designers job will become more challenging as the quantity of messages, information, and noise increases.
-The designer who possesses a sharp typographic understanding will best meet that challenge, especially during a time period when the common user knows the difference between Times and Arial, Comic Sans and Hobo"
+The designer who possesses a sharp typographic understanding will best meet that challenge, especially during a time period when the common user knows the difference between Times and Arial, Comic Sans and Hobo".

 The passage gives reference to new challenges faced by a designer in the information age.
 I feel these challenges include a need to create increasingly custom typefaces so as to stand out from a crowded and well-known market.
 Also, the quote calls into question the way we now read things as if the average person now has a more keen interest in type than ever before, the tone and form of a typeface are increasingly considered.
 One of my core questions is; does this make the traditional concept of legibility less important?